SergioAndrade22/CSS/README.md

   * Install live-server:
      * Run 'sudo npm -g i live-server' to install live-server globally on your pc, or
      * Run 'npm i live-server' to install it locally on the project
-  * Run 'npm run start' to start two processes on the terminal, one watching for changes on styles and auto-recompiling and another to start live-server on your default port
+  * Run 'npm run start' to start two processes on the terminal, one watching for changes on styles and auto-recompiling, and another to start live-server on your default port
   * Run 'npm run build:css' to generate a compiled style.css ready for production